World Finals FAQ

 Q: What do we wear at the Opening Ceremony?

-A: Anyone who marches in the parade or who sits in the Texas delegation area must wear the 2018 TX State t-shirt (Light Blue Color T-shirt: “"Our Solutions Are A Sight For Short Circuits”).
+A: Anyone who marches in the parade or who sits in the Texas delegation area must wear cowboy hats and the 2019 TX State t-shirt (Light Blue Color T-shirt: “Look closely and you will see a kaleidoscope of creativity”).
 Please remember to wear comfortable shoes - expect a lot of stadium stairs.

 Q: Can I record my team's performance?